 Campbell is a bit of a wildcard, drafted as an overager playing Junior A hockey in his third year of eligibility.
-He has been described as a big powerhouse center with a gritty playing style and is the first player from the BCHL’s Langley Rivermen ever to be drafted into the NHL.
-At this point, it is unclear whether or not he will have the top level skill needed to carve out a career at the NHL level, but his hardworking attitude and size may help him find success at the professional level.
+He is a big powerhouse center with a gritty playing style.
+Campbell is the first player drafted directly from the BCHL’s Langley Rivermen.
+His technical skills and skating ability are considered average but his package of size, determination and work ethic attracted the attention of Edmonton scouts.

 Campbell is in his sophomore season at Massachusetts-Lowell in 2014-15 .
 He is one of the leading scorers for the River Hawks, again one of the top teams in Hockey East.
 Long-term, he will likely spend four years in the NCAA to continue his development.
 At this point, it is unclear whether he has the top level skill needed to carve out a career at the NHL level but at the minimum his hardworking attitude and size should lead to success at the minor league level or in Europe.